sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 When a test case of a system involves the actual run of the system, this is known as 'dinamic testing', on the other hand when it doens't inolve the run of the sysem is known as 'static testing'.

- - Dinamic testing usually makes us of stubs/drivers, execution from a debugger enviroment.
+ - Dynamic testing usually makes us of stubs/drivers, execution from a debugger enviroment.
 And is also quite common to automate it.

 Static testing, is referred to those evaluations that don't need the system to be running.
 Those are techniques as: code review, revision, walkthoruhgs, inspection, and alsouse of programs that automatically ckeck the code propierties (as could be: detection of 'dead code' (code that will never execute)unused variables, missing pointers, out of bound arrays, wrong types varaible asignations, lost of precission in mathematical operations, ...)